A lot or a little?

-Despite its heavy topics, BENEATH MY MOTHER'S FEET is a fast, compelling read.
-Nazia's good heart and spirit balance her many complaints (all legitimate) about the unfairness of her circumstances.
-Lush details of smells, foods, and clothing transport readers to this exotic place, but young readers may strain to comprehend a culture where children "all follow whatever path our mothers have laid out for us...
+Despite its heavy topics, this is a fast, compelling read.
+Nazia's good heart and spirit balance her many legitimate complaints about the unfairness of her circumstances.
+The lush details of smells, foods, and clothing in Beneath My Mother's Feet transport readers to this fascinating place, but young readers may struggle to understand how children "all follow whatever path our mothers have laid out for us. ...
 Nobody cares if you're happy."

-The author, who lived in Pakistan for several years, offers a truthful -- if bleak -- picture of poverty and oppression, with Nazia's mother willing to beg for a place for her children to stay after they lose their home.
+The author, who lived in Pakistan for several years, offers a realistic -- if bleak -- picture of poverty and oppression, with Nazia's mother willing to beg for a place for her children to stay after they lose their home.
 Younger readers might need additional explanations for several cultural references, such as the dowry.
 With its strong family relationships, interesting cultural details, and girl-empowerment theme, this would make a great pick for a mother-daughter book club.
-The tantalizing dishes mentioned (from naan to curry to spiced rice) and a bounty of discussion topics (friendship, duty, women's rights) leave plenty to chew on, both literally and figuratively.
+The tantalizing dishes mentioned (from naan to curry to spiced rice) and a bounty of discussion topics (friendship, duty, women's rights) leave plenty to chew on.

-Families can talk about how cultural expectations for women in Pakistan and elsewhere are very different than in the United States and Canada.
+Families can talk about the cultural expectations for women in Pakistan shown in Beneath My Mother's Feet.
 One character says, "A woman without a husband is a woman less than worthless."
 How does that attitude affect Nazia's mother and her hopes for Nazia?
-What else have you learned about women in other cultures?

 Did you know that education for girls is not universal around the world?
 Why would a government or society want to keep girls from going to school?